springdoc/springdoc-openapi-demos/docs/index.md

 springdoc.swagger-ui.enabled=false
 ```

-## spring-weblfux support with Annotated Controllers
+## Spring-weblfux support with Annotated Controllers
 *   Documentation can be available in yaml format as well, on the following path : /v3/api-docs.yml
 *   Add the library to the list of your project dependencies (No additional configuration is needed)